+To further understand model behavior in answering compound questions, we compare the performance of LLaMA and InternLM on both compound and non-compound questions.
+For non-compound questions, we use a multi-turn dialogue format, asking one question at a time.
 First, we decompose each compound question in our Compound-QA dataset into non-compound questions.
 Because some questions are challenging to decompose effectively, we perform a manual secondary check.
 Next, we use \texttt{gpt-4o} to generate reference answers for the decomposed questions.
-Finally, to ensure a fair comparison, we evaluate the models on this decomposed dataset by extracting answers to sub-questions from the responses to compound questions.
-We then report the win rate against the reference answers.
-Details on decomposition and extraction appear in Appendix~\ref{sec:appendix_F}.
+Finally, to ensure a fair comparison, we evaluate the models on the decomposed dataset by isolating their answers to each sub-question from compound responses and reporting win rates against the reference answers.

-Figure~\ref{fig:compound_non} presents the win-rate results for LLaMA-3.1 and InternLM on compound and non-compound datasets.
-It is evident from the figure that the model's performance significantly declines when answering compound questions.
-We also evaluate the length of compound answers and find that they are much shorter than those for non-compound questions, suggesting that the models may be inclined to give shorter responses to compound questions, which could be one of the reasons for the decline in answer quality.

-Among the five types of compound questions, Factual-Statement questions are the least affected by the compound nature, especially in terms of understanding and knowledge dimensions, where they perform more prominently.
-This may be due to the relatively simple nature of Factual-Statement questions and their weaker internal dependencies, resembling a combination of several independent sub-questions.
+Figure~\ref{fig:compound_non} presents the win rates of LLaMA and InternLM on compound and non-compound datasets.
+The results clearly indicate that their performance drops substantially when handling compound questions.
+We find that the answers to compound questions are much shorter than those for non-compound questions, which could contribute to the decline in answer quality.
+Among the five compound question types, Factual-Statement questions are the least impacted by their compound structure, showing relatively strong performance in understanding and knowledge.
+This resilience likely stems from their simpler nature and weaker internal dependencies, as they often resemble a set of independent sub-questions.
 However, in the reasoning dimension, this pattern is less pronounced.
 Factual-Statement questions here often involve combinatorial logic reasoning, demanding a deep analysis of context to arrive at the correct response.
 This added complexity results in lower performance.

-\paragraph*{How does LLM perform when answering sub-questions from different positions?}
+\subsubsection{How does LLM perform when answering sub-questions from different positions?}